-In this article we will show you the best options available for mens padded cycling shorts and ladies cycling shorts as well.
-Then learn about the quality criteria used in this review article in How To Choose The Best Cycling Shorts For You.
+In this article we will show you the top-rated options available for men’s padded cycling shorts and ladies cycling shorts as well.
+Also see the criteria used in this review article in How To Choose The Best Cycling Shorts For You.

 - Santini Mago